The Rotary Club of York are proud to bring the

 All students will receive a certificate, and there are cash prizes for the two winners who go forward to the District event.

-Entries can be made using the Entry Form (available later)
+Entries can be made using the Entry Form (will be available later)

 If you need any further information please email